 From the Aeolus 13 Umbra YouTube Channel

-On March 28, 1986, the political debate show Crossfire turned its attention to the question of is whether censorship has a place in American society and, specifically, whether rock music lyrics should be censored.
-Appearing on the show were hosts Tom Braden and Robert Novak and guests John Lofton and Frank Zappa.
+On March 28, 1986, the political debate show Crossfire turned its attention to the question of whether censorship has a place in American society, and, specifically, whether rock music lyrics should be censored.
+Appearing on the show are hosts Tom Braden and Robert Novak and guests John Lofton and Frank Zappa.
 For 21 minutes, a classic rhetorical conflict unfolds in which all aspects of the public debate are explored: defining key terms, appearance and non-verbal communication, tone, research and preparation, psychological tactics, and the end game.

 The topic under consideration — censorship — came about following the formation of the Parents Music Resource Center (PMRC) in 1985 which was created to inform the public on what they considered was a rising explicitness in sex-related topics in rock music.
 Their efforts resulted in parental guidance labels identifying various degrees of mature content being affixed to albums, but many proponents wanted to take the effort even further and put restrictions on what artists could sing about.

 Sex has always been a component of rock music, but the issue came to a head by the increasing popularity of music videos following the start of MTV in 1981.
 While some form of music videos have been around in one form or another during the rock era, the 24-hour format of MTV and its ubiquitous appearance on basic cable packages made it more popular than ever — and productions vied to push the envelope, however tame by today’s standards they seem.